 If you want to start using Android Pay on your smartphone, and if your bank or financial institutions happens to support it, the good news is that it is pretty easy to set up.
 Indeed, it’s likely that if you purchase a new Android phone, the Android Pay app is already pre-installed.
 If that’s not the case, you can download Android Pay from the Google Play Store.

 Then you just tap on the app and hit the “+” sign to add a credit or debit card from your supported bank.
 Again, you can also add supported gift cards or loyalty program details to your Android Pay account.
-Some users might already see that your credit or debit card is already available in the Android Pay app.
-That’s likely because you used them to purchase items via Google in the past.
+Some users might already see that their credit or debit card is already available in the Android Pay app.
+That’s likely because they used them to purchase items via Google in the past.

 How to set up Android Pay on your smartwatch

 If your smartwatch has Android Wear 2.0 installed, you can also set it up so that you can pay for goods and services via Android Pay.
 You will have to have the Android Pay app set up on your smartphone first.
-Then you tap on the Android Pay app on your watch.
+Then you tap on the app on your watch.
 It will offer you an option to add a new card, and direct you to use your phone.
 On your phone, you can tap on which card you want to use on your Android Wear watch, enter a security code, and it should be available to use on your smartwatch.
 You will also be given an option to set up a passcode or pattern for some extra security.

 How secure is Android Pay?

 Once more, that random number is stored in a cloud server, rather than on your phone, for some extra protection.
-Finally, payments are only send out if your phone is working and unlocked.
+Finally, payments are only sent out if your phone is working and unlocked.
 If it is locked and not in use, your account should be safe.

 Where is Android Pay supported and what banks use it?

-As we mentioned before, Android Pay is available in a number of countries as of this writing, including the US, the UK, Canada, Ireland, Poland, Singapore, Australia, Hong Kong, Taiwan, Belgium, Japan, Russia and New Zealand.
+As we mentioned before, Android Pay is available in a number of countries as of this writing, including the U.S., the UK, Canada, Ireland, Poland, Singapore, Australia, Hong Kong, Taiwan, Belgium, Japan, Russia, and New Zealand.
 More countries plan to add support for the service in the future.

 What retailers and apps support Android Pay?

 Depending on where you live, there should be no shortage of stores, restaurants and other places that support Android Pay.
 In theory, it should work at any location with an NFC-based contactless payment terminal.
 Many stores show the official Android Pay logo, shown above, as a quick and easy way to indicate they accept payments from Google’s service.
-They include Best Buy, McDonalds, KFC, Macy’s, Crate and Barrel, Foot Locker, GameStop, JetBlue, Petco, Staples, Subway and many, many more.
+They include Best Buy, McDonalds, KFC, Macy’s, Crate and Barrel, Foot Locker, GameStop, JetBlue, Petco, Staples, Subway, and many more.
 In addition, many companies accept in-app purchases via Android Pay, including Lyft, OpenTable, Hotel Tonight, Instacart, and Etsy.